What it is

 Explain what the project instructions file is:

 "[INSTRUCTIONS_FILE] is the most important file in your vault.
-I read it
+I read

-naming rules, writing style, and safety rules.
+works, naming rules, writing style, and safety rules.
 Think of it as a

 constitution.
-I'll keep it under 200 lines."
+I'll keep it under 200 lines; past that, agents start

-### Step 2.1: Design the folder structure — PREVIEW FIRST
+### Step 2.1: Design the folder structure.
+PREVIEW FIRST.

 Based on everything from Phase 1, design a personalized structure.